-If you’re already planning your video game purchases for the year, definitely add the NBA 2K19 release to that list.
-Do it, even if we don’t have many release details to go on yet.
+If you’re already planning your video game purchases for 2018, definitely add the NBA 2K19 release to that list.
+Do it, even if we don’t have a lot of release details to go on yet.

 You’re safe adding NBA 2K19 to the list of games you plan to purchase in 2018 because there’s sure to be a new one.
 Visual Concepts, the franchise’s developer, turns out a new version of the game for Xbox, PlayStation and Windows PCs every calendar year.
 These new additions always refresh player rosters, add new features and revamp existing features that aren’t working out.